tldr-pages/tldr/pages/linux/numactl.md

 `numactl --cpunodebind={{0}} --membind={{0,1}} -- {{command}} {{command_arguments}}`

-- Run command on CPUs (cores) 0-4 and 8-12 of the current cpu-set:
+- Run a command on CPUs (cores) 0-4 and 8-12 of the current cpu-set:

 `numactl --physcpubind={{+0-4,8-12}} -- {{command}} {{command_arguments}}`